 All assignments must be completed by the assigned due date.
 Late and/or incomplete work will not be accepted and a grade of zero will be recorded.
-Assignments, quizzes, exams, and skills missed due to an unexcused absence may not be made up.
-Assignments are due by the assigned dates and times in Central Standard Time (CST) on the class schedule.
-Students should contact faculty prior to the due date and time if they anticipate material will be late.
-Please note contacting faculty will not guarantee the receipt of an extension for the assignment.
-Please allow enough time for preparation and submission of each assignment prior to the scheduled due date.
+Assignments, quizzes, exams, and skills that are missed due to an unexcused absence may not be made up.
+See the instructor for more specific information.